Deltares-research/wave-toolbox/README.rst

 * spectral wave parameters such as wave heigth and different wave periods
 * wave height exceedance curves
 * theoretical wave spectra and wave height distributions
+* linear decomposition into incoming and reflected waves (using multiple wave gauges)

 How to install the toolbox?
 -----------------------------